lbke/ssr-theory/readme.md

 In this paper, we'll stick to the web developer standpoint.
 Therefore, to us, server-rendering includes per-request server-rendering (aka "SSR") and build-time rendering (aka "Static Site Generation (SSG)", "static rendering"...).

-Let's introduce the concept of "render moment": the time when the render happens.
-In this paper, we advocate for a lighter distinction between patterns whose only difference lies in the "render moment", such as per-request SSR versus build-time SSR.
+Let's introduce the concept of "render moment": the time when the render happens, rather than the place.

+We advocate for a lighter distinction between patterns whose only difference lies in the render moment, such as per-request SSR versus build-time SSR.
 The "render moment" should be treated as a matter of configuration, and not as the fundamental cornerstone of modern web development.

 ### Page, template and props